Adjective Phrase

 Identifying adjectival phrases

 Adjective phrases modify sentences and always include multiple words.
-So, to identify an adjective phrase, look for words that modify a noun or pronoun and are made up of more than just a single word.
+So, to identify this structure, look for words that modify a noun or pronoun and are made up of more than just a single word.

 If you remove an adjective phrase from a sentence, the meaning of the sentence will still remain, but the phrase provides more detail about the noun or pronoun it is modifying.

-For example, in the sentence “The tired, but happy children laughed,” the adjective phrase “tired, but happy” modifies the noun “children.”
-If you remove the adjective phrase, the sentence still makes sense: “The children laughed.”
+For example, in the sentence “The noisy, happy children laughed,” the adjective phrase “noisy, happy” modifies the noun “children.”
+If you remove this phrase, the sentence still makes sense: “The children laughed.”
 However, without the adjective phrase, there is no information about how the children were feeling.

 So if you're ever in doubt, just ask yourself if the phrase is providing more detail about a noun or pronoun in the sentence and can be safely cut from it.

-Is there a difference between an adjective phrase and an adjective clause?
+Difference between an adjective phrase and an adjective clause

-Yes, there is a difference between an adjective phrase and an adjective clause.
+There is a difference between an adjective phrase and an adjective clause.
 An adjective phrase is made up of two or more words that modify a noun or pronoun, but it does not contain a subject and a predicate (usually a verb).
-An adjective clause, on the other hand, might contain a subject and a predicate and might act as a separate sentence.
+On the other hand, an adjective clause might contain a subject and a predicate and might act as a separate sentence.

 Explore More about Adjective Phrases